How Does Diabetes Affect Oral Health?

-In the U.S., 5% of people have Type 1 diabetes, which starts in children and young adults.
-In type 1 diabetes the body does not produce insulin, which converts sugar, starches and food into energy.
+In the U.S., 5% of people have Type 1 diabetes, starting in children and young adults.
+In type 1 diabetes, the body does not produce insulin, converting sugar, starches, and food into energy.

 Type 2 diabetes is the more common type of diabetes in the U.S., with 29.1 million people (9.3%) who have this disease.
 Type 2 diabetes occurs when the pancreas does not make enough insulin, and the body has higher than normal blood glucose levels.
 Men are at a higher risk of developing diabetes than women.

 In addition to getting your diabetes under control, caring for your teeth at home is an integral part of your dental treatment.

 - Brush your teeth at least twice a day for about two or three minutes each time.

 - Use a toothbrush with a built-in tongue cleaner.
 Many of the bacteria found in your mouth are actually on your tongue, so cleaning it is a must.

 - Floss daily by wrapping an 18-inch piece of floss in a C-shape around each tooth to remove plaque or biofilm.

 Handling your diabetes and dental treatment means being open with your dentist about your condition.
 You might want to ask your doctor and your dentist to communicate so they can keep each other up-to-date about your diabetes.
 Do your best to get your blood sugar levels under control, particularly before your dental appointment, especially if you are undergoing surgery or another treatment that is expected to cause bleeding.
 If your glucose levels remain high, talk to your dentist about rescheduling your appointment.